 The resort is surrounded by lush forests which stretch down to the beach.
 The entrance to the resort, which sits on 39 hectares of land, is near the top of the Son Tra peninsula.
 The sprawling resort uses the sloping terrain to incorporate the buildings on four levels – Heaven, Sky, Earth, and Sea.
 Neat cobblestone paths offering gorgeous views, lead away from the check-in area, past rooms, and wind down to sea level.

-Sea level is next to a long (700m) stretch of sand on the edge of the ocean, which features beach chairs with umbrellas.
+The sea level is next to a long (700m) stretch of sand on the ocean’s edge, which features beach chairs with umbrellas.
 The Barefoot restaurant is located on the left and overlooks the sand and the beach.
 At the right of the entrance is the resort pool, which is heated.
 Next to this pool is the HARNN spa and the renowned French pedi manicure studio.
 During the summer, the water which laps the beach is calm with great waves, as the sea is sheltered in the bay of the Son Tra peninsula.

-To the right side of the Sea level is the L_o_n_g bar, which is a bar with long tables running the length of the dining area.
+To the right side of the sea level is the L_o_n_g bar, a bar with long tables running the length of the dining area.
 The bar serves a variety of drinks and signature monkey cocktails, which are very delicious.

 There is also a daily trekking trip to explore the flora and fauna of the Son Tra nature reserve.
 They also have a complimentary shuttle bus from the resort to Danang city and Hoi An, a UNESCO World Heritage City, about 30 minutes away from Danang.
 The shuttle bus takes 2 trips a day, which provides ample time to make a day trip to Hoi An.